raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 minutes.
 In other environments it is RECOMMENDED that clients request, and servers grant, a keepalive interval of 60 minutes.

-(QUESTION: So this means the default value is 15s but the two RECOMMENDED values are both tens of minutes?)

 Note that the lower the keepalive interval value, the higher the load on client and server.
 For example, an keepalive interval value of 100ms would result in a continuous stream of at least ten messages per second, in both directions,